Net17-Solutions/pushalert-sdk/README.md

 This package provides an unofficial SDK for sending notifications using the PushAlert.co service.
 It allows users to send notifications to their subscribers using the PushAlert.co API.

-**Note: This SDK is not officially supported or endorsed by PushAlert.co.
-Use it at your own risk.**
+**Disclaimer: This SDK is an unofficial implementation for interacting with the PushAlert.co service.
+While efforts have been made to ensure its functionality and reliability, please note that it does not have official support or endorsement from PushAlert.co.**

 ## Installation